Accedian/datahub-api/web/sensors/v0.5/pvql.md

 The filter specified with the `WHERE` keyword lets you limit the query to certain keys.

-    client.traffic BY layer, application FROM transport WHERE application != "http"
+    client.traffic BY layer, application.name FROM transport WHERE application.name != "http"

-    client.rtt BY client.ip FROM transport WHERE (application = "http"
+    client.rtt BY client.ip FROM transport WHERE (application.name = "http"
-        OR application = "https") AND server.zone IN "/Local"
+        OR application.name = "https") AND server.zone IN "/Local"

 Notice the `IN` operator in this last example.
 It allows for filtering on the `"/Local"` zone or any of its children.